ProbstLab/publication-associated_scripts/Figueroa-Gonzalez_Bornemann_etal/README.md

 - {pooledrpS3.fna}.uc

-  - The last file is the one (with the .uc extension) we will continue with and use the second of the scripts on
+  - The last file (only one withe the ".uc" (NOT clusters.uc) extension)) is the one we will continue with and use the following part of the scripts on

-The second script will simply simplify the .uc output file and only save the relevant columns in a rps3_clustertype2clusternum2geneid.txt file
+This second script will solely simplify the .uc output file and only save the relevant columns in an rps3_clustertype2clusternum2geneid.txt file

 **Remarks**

-\- I would highly recommend working in a separate folder to your normal assembly folder as multiple files will be created in the next few steps
+\- I would highly recommend working in a separate folder to your normal assembly folder as multiple files will be created in the next few steps.

-\- the 64-bit implementation of usearch is not open-source and hence may not be available to everyone.
-There is an open-source vsearch (<https://github.com/torognes/vsearch>) implementation you may use instead.
-Please see the vsearch github for the analoguous commands to the usearch commands specified in the script
+\- The 64-bit implementation of usearch is not open-source and hence may not be available to everyone.
+There is an open source *vsearch* (<https://github.com/torognes/vsearch>) implementation you may use instead.
+Please see the vsearch github for the analogous commands to the *usearch* commands specified in the script.

 **3) Extraction of scaffold regions around it**

 **Requirements**

-For each sample (similar to step 1):
+For each sample (similar to step 1 of the workflow):

-\- .b6 BLAST output (same as used in 1)
+\- .b6 BLAST output (same format used in step 1 of the workflow)

-\- genes fna file
+\- Genes in fna format file

-\- scaffolds/contigs
+\- Scaffolds/contigs in a fasta file

 **Usage**